ufal/neuralmonkey/docs/source/overview.rst

 ================

-This overview should provide you with the basic insight on how Neural Monkey conceptualize the problem of sequence-to-sequence learning how the data flow during training and look like.
+This overview should provide you with the basic insight on how Neural Monkey conceptualizes the problem of sequence-to-sequence learning how the data flow during training and look like.

 -------------------------------